-We are a healthy school and aim to provide pupils with healthy, varied and nutritious meals whilst in school.
-We have a health aware ethos and aim to help our pupils make healthy lifestyle choices.
+We are a 'Healthy School' and aim to provide pupils with healthy, varied and nutritious meals whilst in school.
+We have a 'Health Aware' ethos and aim to help our pupils make healthy lifestyle choices.

-Each day begins with breakfast, followed by a selection of snacks at break, followed by a main meal at mid-day.
+Each day begins with breakfast, followed by a selection of snacks at break, followed by a main meal at midday.

 We provide free meals for all children.
-Our menus follow national nutritional guidelines.
-We offer a wide variety of freshly prepared meals.
-Children can choose from: hot meals, sandwiches, jacket potatoes and salad.
+Our menus follow national nutritional guidelines, and we offer a wide variety of freshly prepared meals.